joakimsk/docs/docs/install.rst

 * Where to run the server.
 In a data center?
 How to secure it, run it in a DMZ?
 * Domain name?
 Virtual host setup?
-* Secure the (frontend) webserver using TLS/SSL.
-Then you will need certificates for your domain.
-Consider if you want to force the users to use https always or when logging in to avoid that passwords or other sensitive information is sent in clear.
+* The (frontend) webserver is secured using TLS/SSL.
+By default with a simple self-signed certificate which is impractical for a more publc service.
+You would need to get a certificate for your domain.
-* The backend (aprsd) by default uses a special port (8081).
-If the server is to be used across different subnets, I recommend to set up the frontend webserver as a proxy for this.
-This can easily be done with Apache for both REST API and websocket connections.
+* The backend (aprsd) by default uses a special port (8081), but since the frontend is set up as a proxy for this, users don't need to be aware of this.
+If you want to access the backend from another machine, it is possible to secure it using SSL/TLS.
 * You may need to set up some redirects and URL rewrites to make it work smoothly.